-Brian Solis, Principal Analyst at Altimeter Group, said: “For the world’s largest organisations, innovation has never been more important – or more difficult.
+Brian Solis, Principal Analyst at Altimeter Group, said: “For the world’s largest organizations, innovation has never been more important – or more difficult.
 We find ourselves in a world where disruption is imminent and can come from anywhere and these digital-savvy competitors are threatening the very fabric of many established industries.
 Without constant innovation, once dominant players are finding their tried and trusted paths to innovation are now dead ends.
 It’s time to innovate or die!”

 - Less mature technologies, including 3D printing (5%), virtual reality (13%) and robotics (13%), are currently less of a research priority

 - Innovation Outposts – these are essentially small teams that are based in technology hubs, typically Silicon Valley.
-For large organisations, the idea is to be involved in the tech community, without committing significant investment.
+For large organizations, the idea is to be involved in the tech community, without committing significant investment.

 - Penetration varies significantly between sectors; Manufacturing is a clear leader at 58%, but despite facing increasing pressures from digital disruptions, Financial Services lags at only 28%.